 You can use those four questions to help you be best prepared for most of your interview questions.
 And that’s the keyword: prepare!
 Prepare and practice your answers to the interview questions before your interview.

-Tip 3: Know What to Say About Yourself & Show Confidence (But Not Arrogance)
+Tip 3: Know How to Talk About Yourself & Show Confidence (But Not Arrogance)

 Now that you know how to answer interview questions, let’s talk about English-speaking culture and expectations for what you should say about yourself.